 If your home has multiple floors, it is also a good idea to think of places on each floor where you can keep a stash of your most indispensable cleaning supplies.

 Cleaning supplies to keep in your cleaning nooks might include:

 My husband and I’s first home was a townhouse, and I can’t tell you the difference it made when I finally opted to keep cleaning nooks on each floor.
 Dragging the vacuum up and down the stairs was not my idea of a good time.

 Other things that can make the decluttering and organizing process easier are by using storage bins and containers.

 Once you have finished the decluttering process and you are left with the “keep” pile, it is time to store those items away.
-Some of those items are likely to fit into their designated spaces, such as drawers, closets, and cabinets.
+Some items are likely to fit into their designated spaces, such as drawers, closets, and cabinets.
 However, seasonal items might need a more permanent storage solution, such as plastic bins.

-Clear plastic bins in particular are a great storage solution.
+Clear plastic bins, in particular, are a great storage solution.
 Not only does that keep your items protected (water, humidity, and other factors), but also, the clear plastic helps you identify the items inside easily.

 How to keep my house mess-free?

-Now that we were able to get our messy home under control we want to be able to keep it that way, right?
+Now that we were able to get our messy home under control, we want to be able to keep it that way, right?